underscoreio/underscoreio/src/html/_posts/2015-07-24-diversity.md

 And remember, as [Excuses, Excuses!][waaa] say: "giving a talk is a fantastic way to learn.
 Give the talk you want to hear."

-Twelve people are already taking part.
-Why not join them?
+<strong>Twelve people are already taking part.
+Why not join them?</strong>

-## Or: Are you already attending Scala conferences?
+## Encourage others to talk (especially if they're hesitant)

-In that case, look around you.
+Look around you.
 Who do you think should be talking about the kinds of things you want to hear about?
 If not you, someone you work with?

 Perhaps they need encouragement or pointing at this post.
 Talk to them, tell them what you like about what they do or how they look at the world.
 We can help from there.
 But they need to apply.